fastmcp-me/databricks-mcp-server/README.md

 - `timeout_seconds` (number, optional, default: 60): Timeout in seconds for the statement execution
 - `row_limit` (number, optional, default: 100): Maximum number of rows to return in the result

-**Returns:** JSON object containing columns and rows from the query result
+**Returns:** JSON object containing columns and rows from the query result, with information of the SQL warehouse used to execute the statement.

 ## Supported Platforms